 Timebase: The project timebase is determined in your project settings: as the wording implies, this becomes the default timebase for the entire project.
 However, you can change this for individual tracks via the context menu Track timebase command.
 Options are Time, Beat (position, length rate), or Beat (position only).
+Other settings can be found in your global preferences - Options, Preferences, or Ctrl P.

 Media buffering for the project can be set in your Audio Buffering preferences.
 To override these for individual tracks, choose Track performance options from the track's context menu.
 Here you can also enable or disable anticipative FX for the individual track.